OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Prevalence: 3.00% of affected applications

 Why this rise?
-The increase in cloud deployments, containers, and microservices has multiplied attack surfaces and opportunities for misconfiguration.
+The explosion of cloud deployments, containers, and microservices has multiplied attack surfaces and opportunities for misconfiguration.
+Each new service deployed with default settings is a potential entry point for attackers.

 Examples of problems: